An IP rating is a system that classifies the protection of an item against solids and liquids.

 It is also known as an IP Code, International Protection Marking or more popularly as Ingress Protection.
 It is also the European Standard EN 60529.

 The rating is split into two digits.
 The first being protection against solid particles, eg: dust.
 The second digit is for liquid ingress protection eg: water.
 Each digit represents an escalating level of protection.
 On the first digit, the number 0 offers no protection while 6 would be dust tight.
-The second digit can range from 0 giving no protection against water, upto an extreme of 9 which is protection against powerful high temperature water jets (typically overkill for standard devices).
+The second digit can range from 0 giving no protection against water, upto an extreme of 9 which is protection against powerful high temperature water jets.

 A typical IP rating found on one of our floodlights would be: IP65

-The first digit means that the item is dust tight, allowing for no ingress of dust whatsoever.
-The second digit means the item is protected against water jets, Water projected by a nozzle (6.3 mm) against enclosure from any direction shall have no harmful effects.
+The first digit means that the item is dust tight, In this case, that means allowing for no ingress of dust whatsoever.
+The second digit means the item is protected against water jets, in this case, Water projected by a nozzle (6.3 mm) against enclosure from any direction shall have no harmful effects.

 The following are IP Ratings charts for both digits in the rating.